-Before filing for divorce a co-worker prayed to God about her situation.
-After praying she said a sense of peace flooded her soul.
-God had given her peace (she thought).
+Before filing for divorce a co-worker prayed to God about her intentions.
+After praying about it, she said a sense of peace flooded her soul.
+God had given her peace (so she thought).
 So, she filed for divorce the following week.
-My co-worker experienced “false peace.”

-False peace is the type of peace Balaam felt or received after asking God over and over if he should go with Balak to curse Israel, after God had already told him not to go with him (Numbers 22:12).
+False peace is the type of peace Balaam felt or received after asking God over and over again, if he should go with Balak to curse Israel, after God had already told him not to go with him (Numbers 22:12)?

 False peace comes from the fleshly nature.
 Paul said, “We have been called unto liberty; and we are not to use our liberty for an occasion to the flesh, but by love serve one another.
 For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbor as thyself.”
 (Galatians 5:13-14)

 True peace comes from the Spirit who loves everyone.
 The Spirit will not lead us to an action that will hurt others.
 He doesn’t want us to hurt our family members, or ourselves with bad decisions or bad habits.

 He also said, “Owe no man anything, but to love one another: for he that loveth another hath fulfilled the law.
 For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbor as thyself.